 Discover Luxembourg-Ville : Luxembourg, European capital

 When one thinks of European institutions, the cities of Brussels (Belgium) and Strasbourg (France) spring directly to mind.
 But all too often, we forget that Luxembourg is one of the three official capitals, and that it was one of the driving forces behind the creation of the European Union.
-Having experienced two invasions in less than thirty years, and notwithstanding its neutral status, the Grand Duchy played an active part in the construction of Europe, being one of the pioneers and a signatory to the founding treaties of the Union, such as the Benelux, NATO and the ECSC.
+Having experienced two invasions in less than thirty years, notwithstanding its neutral status, the Grand Duchy played an active part in the construction of Europe, being one of the pioneers and a signatory to the founding treaties of the Union from the outset, along with the rest of the Benelux, NATO and the ECSC.
 Today, in recognition of this pioneering role, Luxembourg City is home to several European institutions: the European Court of Auditors, the Secretariat of the European Parliament, the European Investment Bank, the European Commission...
 The beating heart of Europe is nestled in the Grand Duchy.

 Cour de justice des Communautés européennes © Peter Fuchs - Shutterstock.Com.jpg